 Certain members of our management, specifically Thomas J. Russell, Chairman of our Board, Reuben F. Richards, President, Chief Executive Officer and a director, and Robert Louis-Dreyfus, a director, are former members of Jesup & Lamont Merchant Partners, L.L.C.
-They collectively beneficially own approximately 34.1% of our common stock immediately prior to this offering and will continue to own approximately 34.1% of our common stock after the offering.
+They collectively beneficially own more than 20% of our common stock.
 Accordingly, such persons will continue to hold sufficient voting power to control our business and affairs for the foreseeable future.
 This concentration of ownership may also have the effect of delaying, deferring or preventing a change in control of our company, which could have a material adverse effect on our stock price.
 UNSUCCESSFUL CONTROL OF THE HAZARDOUS RAW MATERIALS USED IN OUR MANUFACTURING PROCESS COULD RESULT IN COSTLY REMEDIATION FEES, PENALTIES OR DAMAGES UNDER ENVIRONMENTAL AND SAFETY REGULATIONS.